renatokano/dh-fake-instagram/README.md

 # dh-fake-instagram

-[DigitalHouse Challenge] Instagram Clone (Both frontend and backend) created w/ NodeJS, Express, Sequelize and MySQL.
+[Digital-House Challenge] Instagram Clone (Both frontend and backend) created w/ NodeJS, Express, Sequelize and MySQL.

 ## Note
 This repository is still under development and we'll continue to add more features to it.